Directional Privacy for Deep Learning: Abstract

 \section{Abstract}

 Differentially Private Stochastic Gradient Descent (DP-SGD) is a key method for applying privacy in the training of deep learning models.
-This applies isotropic Gaussian noise to gradients during training, which can perturb these gradients in any direction, damaging utility.
-Metric DP, however, can provide alternative mechanisms based on arbitrary metrics that might be more suitable.
-In this paper we apply \textit{directional privacy}, via a mechanism based on the von Mises-Fisher (VMF) distribution, to perturb gradients in terms of \textit{angular distance} so that gradient direction is broadly preserved.
-We show that this provides $\epsilon d$-privacy for deep learning training, rather than the $(\epsilon, \delta)$-privacy of the Gaussian mechanism; and that experimentally, on key datasets, the VMF mechanism can outperform the Gaussian in the utility-privacy trade-off.
+It applies isotropic Gaussian noise to gradients during training, which can perturb these gradients in any direction, damaging utility.
+Metric DP, however, can provide alternative mechanisms based on arbitrary metrics that might be more suitable for preserving utility.
+In this paper, we apply \textit{directional privacy}, via a mechanism based on the von Mises-Fisher (VMF) distribution, to perturb gradients in terms of \textit{angular distance} so that gradient direction is broadly preserved.
+We show that this provides both $\epsilon$-DP and $\epsilon d$-privacy for deep learning training, rather than the $(\epsilon, \delta)$-privacy of the Gaussian mechanism.
+Experiments on key datasets then indicate that the VMF mechanism can outperform the Gaussian in the utility-privacy trade-off.
+In particular, our experiments provide a direct empirical comparison of privacy between the two approaches in terms of their ability to defend against reconstruction and membership inference.